Sh-B204/ot-ics-dataset-evaluation/data/README.md

 # Dataset preparation

-The raw and processed OT/ICS datasets are not committed to this repository because the generated benchmark files are too large for a normal GitHub repository.
+The raw and processed OT/ICS datasets are not committed to this repository.

 ## Raw data